vinaydt/CDCLSolver/Readme.txt

 Few implementation details -

+1. To load this project, please click on CDCLAlgorithm (VC++Project file).
+This would load the project onto Visual Studio.

-1. Place the .cnf file inside Debug folder - (CDCLAlgorithm/CDCLAlgorithm/Debug) and specify this - Debug/fiename.cnf as aegv[1] .
+2. Place the .cnf file inside Debug folder - (CDCLAlgorithm/CDCLAlgorithm/Debug) and specify this - Debug/fiename.cnf as argv[1] .

-2. True/False for argv[2] - This governs weather logs are to be printed or not.
+3. True/False for argv[2] - This governs weather logs are to be printed or not.
 By default, logs are off.

 And, TimeLimit has been set to 300s in main.cpp.
 If implementation takes more than TimeLimit macro, it "times out".